suxuekun/libpyiotcloud/README.md

                webserver <-> mqttbroker <-> MCU: 1.00 second
     Note: the webserver is still on my local PC, not yet on Linode or AWS EC2

 The client call to HTTP getresponse() is causing the additional 1 second delay. https://docs.python.org/3/library/http.client.html#http.client.HTTPConnection.getresponse For mobile client application, this 1 second delay maybe less or more.
-This will depend on the equivalent function HTTP client getresponse() in Java for Android or Swift for iOS.
+This will depend on the equivalent function HTTP client getresponse() in Java for Android or Swift for iOS..